 RIT ITS provides guest wireless access for visitors of the RIT campus.

-Students, faculty and staff members of RIT should connect to the wireless networks "rit" or "ritwpa2" for full access to all of RIT network resources.
+Students, faculty and staff members of RIT should connect to the wireless networks RIT (preferred) or RIT-Legacy (for devices that cannot support WPA2) for full access to all of RIT network resources.

 How to connect to RIT Guest Network

 - Open your web browser on your device.